-Though some entail no more than a 20-minute commute, Capetonians classify nearly anything that demands driving time as part of the suburbs.
-These areas are family-friendly and often offer housing options that are much more spacious and more reasonably priced than in the City Bowl.
+Though some entail no more than a 20-minute commute, Capetonians classify nearly anything that demands driving time as part of 'the suburbs'.
+These areas are family friendly and offer housing options that are much more spacious and more reasonably priced than in the City Bowl.

 Long-term expats often drift away from the city centre to Cape Town's leafy Southern Suburbs.
 Many families choose to live here for their larger houses and gardens, not to mention the area's access to some of the best educational institutions in the country.

-Further around the mountain are Constantia and Bishopscourt which boast enormous properties in a forest setting.
-The luxury properties in Bishopscourt, home to a multitude of businessmen and local celebrities, can sell for vast sums.
+Further around the mountain are Constantia and Bishopscourt, which boast enormous properties in a forest setting.
+The luxury properties in Bishopscourt, home to a multitude of businessmen and local celebrities, are some of the most expensive in South Africa.

 The Southern Peninsula encompasses Muizenberg, Kalk Bay, Fish Hoek and Simonstown; quiet seaside settlements linked by a scenic road and railway line winding along the coast.
 These areas are becoming increasingly popular with first-time home buyers, although their distance from the city will mainly appeal to expats with an aversion to the city or an addiction to surfing.